-Coronavirus could bring down curtain on Shakespeare's Globe Theater
+Coronavirus could bring down curtain on Shakespeare's Globe theater

 Constable assumed most or all of the summer season might be lost — and that theaters and many hospitality venues (like pubs) might not really rebound until there is a vaccine.

-This week, Parliament’s Committee of Digital, Culture, Media and Sport has been taking testimony from cultural institutions struggling with the lockdown.
+This week, Parliament’s Digital, Culture, Media and Sport Committee has been taking testimony from cultural institutions struggling with the lockdown.

-One group, called the Theatre Trust, worried that the virus had thrown the sector into a downward spiral that would see many venues close.
+One group, called the Theatres Trust, worried that the virus had thrown the sector into a downward spiral that would see many venues close.

-The chairman of the committee, Conservative Party lawmaker Julian Knight, wrote to the government’s Culture Secretary Oliver Dowden, that “Shakespeare's Globe is a world-renowned institution and not only part of our national identity, but a leading example of the major contribution the arts make to our economy.”
+The chairman of the committee, Conservative Party lawmaker Julian Knight, wrote to the government’s culture secretary, Oliver Dowden, that “Shakespeare’s Globe is a world-renowned institution and not only part of our national identity, but a leading example of the major contribution the arts make to our economy.”

 He said, “For this national treasure to succumb to covid-19 would be a tragedy.”